grpc/proposal/A104-xds-ecds.md

 via the xDS HTTP filter registry, just as we do today for the [`HttpFilter.typed_config` field](https://github.com/envoyproxy/envoy/blob/0685d7bf568485eb112df2a9c73248cb8bfc1c37/api/envoy/extensions/filters/network/http_connection_manager/v3/http_connection_manager.proto#L1233).

+As mentioned above, we support ECDS for only non-terminal filters.
+Therefore, if the filter implementation for the filter type indicates that it is a terminal filter, the ECDS resource will be NACKed.

 The parsed representation of an ECDS resource will have two fields in it:
 - The parsed representation of the enclosed filter config, in the same